Creating an Amazon Aurora DB cluster

 Additional prerequisites

 If you want to tailor the configuration parameters for your DB cluster, you must specify a DB cluster parameter group and DB parameter group with the required parameter settings.
-For information about creating or modifying a DB cluster parameter group or DB parameter group, see Working with DB parameter groups and DB cluster parameter groups.
+For information about creating or modifying a DB cluster parameter group or DB parameter group, see Parameter groups for Amazon Aurora.

 Creating a DB cluster